- Open with a personal, detailed anecdote about your intended major/interest (approximately 25% of the essay).

-How to Write the Northwestern University Essay Prompt 2017-2018
+How to Write the Northwestern University Supplemental Essay 2017-2018

 With an acceptance rate of 10.6%, Northwestern offers competitive programs in almost every academic field.
 In particular, the Medill School of Journalism is consistently ranked as the best journalism school in the world, and the School of Communication is renowned for its stellar theater program.

 The average SAT score of accepted applicants is 1510, with an average weighted GPA of 4.13 — meaning that most accepted applicants were close to the top of their class.

 With this in mind, it is easy to see why Northwestern University is a selective school.
 This can be intimidating, especially when penning their essays for the first time.
 But we here at CollegeVine are here to help.
 Read on for helpful tips and tricks on tackling the Northwestern supplement.